ImDaBrownie/CS-GO-WH-WORKING-/readme.md

 		- use command-K to clear the screen
 	If "playerResource: 0x0 failed"
 		- use '-n' to disable the rank revealer until the offset is updated

+## TriggerBot:
+	Only works in Fullscreen or Fullscreen Windowed
+	Still buggy when tabbing out
+	Random click up & down times

 ### Hello World
 if you are newbie and have never use Xcode, go and watch @gabsens’s [Video at Youtube](https://www.youtube.com/watch?v=AefIiBg2HKU)